1. I haven’t heard of this before. What does the change to allow .nz registrations directly at the second level mean?

 10. I’ve forgotten when my .nz domain name was registered and who my Registrar is.
 How can I find out this information?

 On the Home Page of DNC’s website (www.dnc.org.nz) is a feature called the ‘SEARCH DOMAINS’ tool.
 By typing a .nz domain name into this tool you can find more information about it, including when it was initially registered and who the Registrar is.

 11. How did I know if I was entitled to PRE?

 If you were eligible you should have heard from your provider at least once about your options.
 Their notification to you will have gone to the registrant email address on record.

 As well as working closely with .nz providers, the Domain Name Commission also widely communicated news of the change through advertising and media campaigns

 12. Was there a cut-off date for those with Preferential Registration or Reservation (PRR)?

 Anyone eligible to register or reserve the shorter version of their .nz domain name before anyone else could do so must have exercised that right by 1pm, 30 March 2015.
 If Registrants did’t make a decision during this time – or they let their existing .nz domain name lapse – the shorter name became available for anybody to get – first come, first served

 13. If I was eligible for PRE – and chose to reserve my name - what happens after two years?

 Registration of a reserved name should be done by 1pm, 30 March 2017.
-If it is not registered in this time, then the name will become available for others to register on a first-come, first served basis.
-More information about reserved names and when these need to be registered by can be found at https://www.dnc.org.nz/node/1116.
+If it is was not registered by this time, then the name will became available for others to register on a first-come, first served basis.

 14. What happens if I have a ‘Conflicted’ name?